LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## 10/11/24: PCB Review + Wing Completion

 Today was a very important day as we were finally able to get our PCB reviewed for the first time since building it.
 We decided to split the task of building the drone and reviewing the PCB i.e. Kevin and Lohit went to the PCB review while I stayed at SCD to start on the second wing of our drone.
 I made some solid progress on trying to replicate the wing that we had made a bit earlier, and the team got together after the review to finish it fully.
 We did end up getting a lot out of the PCB review as we figured out that the nature of DRC requirements was different for different softwares i.e. EasyEDA's DRCs were completely different than KiCad's.
 The discussion about buying a prebuilt frame for the drone was also put to an end today because of a bit of research on all of our ends and Kevin's final verdict of budget issues.
 This was a relief as we had a bit more budget to work with now for the more expensive components like the SIM7600 and future unpresedented costs.

-// Include a pic of the wing ?
+Additionally, I was also able to get done with the map element of our front end, which shows the current location of the plane, which I sent to Lohit for him to integrate it with the rest of the app.

 ## 10/12/24: General Drone Body Completion